-After a brief introduction to the main theme of the unit, the commentary precedes paragraph by paragraph divided into verses and clauses.
+After a brief introduction to the main theme of the unit, the commentary precedes paragraph by paragraph, divided into verses and clauses.
 Although there are occasional references to Greek, these are always in transliteration and will not distract readers who do not know Greek from understanding the commentary.
 He occasionally interacts with modern secondary literature in footnotes.
 But as he says in the introduction, he does not engage in “zealous footnoting that is now common in commentaries.”
 He recommends recent commentaries by Moo, deSilva, and Keener for that sort of thing.
-His primary goal is to explain what Paul meant, and then what it might mean for today.
+His primary goal is to explain what Paul meant and then what it might mean for today.
 This book is not a compendium of what other commentaries have already said.

 Even though this is a “Christian formation” commentary, it is thoroughly historical, sociological commentary.
 Wright does the exegetical work required (“what did Paul say”) and places Paul in the proper historical context, both in terms of Jewish backgrounds and the Greco-Roman world of the Galatian churches.
 More than most commentaries, reading the introduction is critically important.
 Wright consistently ties his exegesis back to the three main points from the introduction describing the situation of the Galatian churches.

-Because this is N. T. Wright, prose is well-written and will be enjoyed by both laypeople and academics.
-He highlights main points with judicious use of italics and bold print.
+Because this is N. T. Wright, the prose is well-written and will be enjoyed by both laypeople and academics.
+He highlights the main points with judicious use of italics and bold print.
 The lack of argument in the book will frustrate some academic readers, but footnotes to Wright’s many other books on the Apostle Paul are sufficient.
-However, it is unnecessary that one reads the 1500-page Paul and the Faithfulness of God to understand this commentary.
+However, it is unnecessary that one read the 1500-page Paul and the Faithfulness of God to understand this commentary.
 Although it helps to have a working knowledge of the last 40 years of Pauline studies, one can appreciate the argument of this commentary without working through Wright’s Paul and his Recent Interpreters.

 In the end, this Galatians commentary achieves the goal of clearly explaining the text of Galatians as it would have been understood in the original historical and cultural context (as described by Wright).
 The commentary does make a significant contribution toward Christian formation by challenging readers to hear and apply the text in a modern context.